Italy–Russia relations: Post-advent of the Russian Federation

 In 2021, in the continuation of the COVID-19 pandemic, commercial and cultural relations were good.

-From a political point of view, over the years, the relations between Russia and Italy remain strong despite Russia’s annexation of Crimea and its military operation in Ukraine.
+From a political point of view, over the years, the relations between Russia and Italy remain strong despite Russia's annexation of Crimea and its military operation in Ukraine.

+2021 saw an Italian naval captain arrested and subsequently jailed for 30 years for selling classified NATO documents to a Russian embassy employee.
+Two Russian embassy personnel were expelled.

 When Mario Draghi formed his government in 2021, he took a clear stance in support of the EU and the West by expressing concern about civil rights violations in Russia.
 Draghi no longer mentioned Russia as a partner.
 Rather, it became an actor with which to engage a dialogue.

-Relations deteriorated on February 24, 2022 with the invasion of Russian troops in Ukraine.
+Relations deteriorated on February 24, 2022, with the invasion of Russian troops in Ukraine.

-The Russian-Ukraine crisis
+The Russo-Ukrainian War

-The Russian-Ukraine crisis, with the deployment of Russian troops along the entire border with Ukraine and the subsequent war with Ukraine, led Italy to open a diplomatic channel to resolve the crisis.
-However the Italian diplomacy failed to provide valid support to resolve the crisis with Ukraine and failed to avoid aggression against Ukraine.
+The Russo-Ukrainian War, with the deployment of Russian troops along the entire border with Ukraine and the subsequent Russian invasion of Ukraine, led Italy to open a diplomatic channel to resolve the crisis.
 Italy has severely condemned the Russian aggression and expressed full support to Ukraine.
 The Russian aggression against Ukraine surprised and disconcerted Italy and European countries.
-Former Prime Minister Silvio Berlusconi also expressed shock at Vladimir Putin's decision to attack Ukraine.
+Former Prime Minister Silvio Berlusconi also expressed shock at Vladimir Putin's decision to attack Ukraine but later on in October 2022 he began to defend the invasion by blaming Zelensky for the war.

 Initially, Italy was opposed to applying harsh economic sanctions against Russia, also because they were much more penalizing economically for Italy itself than for Russia, however it had to adhere to the European plan of harsh but gradual economic sanctions against Russia.

 Italian public opinion has been strongly shocked and worried by the attack on Ukraine, also because it considered this war as unjustified and unjustifiable, fratricidal between populations of Rus' origin and with the same Orthodox Christian religion.

 The significant presence of Ukrainian immigrants in Italy demonstrated in the Italian squares and churches for peace and to ask for support from Italy.

 After the 2022 Russian invasion of Ukraine started, Italy, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
+Italy joined other countries in spring 2022 in declaring a number of Russian diplomats persona non grata.

+In October 2022 Giorgia Meloni became Prime Minister of Italy, previously an admirer of Russia she changed her stance condemning Russia's annexation of Ukrainian territory as illegal and confirmed Italy will provide long-term support to Ukraine.

+In July 2023 Italy suspended their "golden visa" programme for Russian and Belarusian citizens, a system that had allowed a two-year residency in Italy by purchasing a house, investing, or donating money.